yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 <br>

-## 📍 Main Goal - Supervisor is professional and smarter than me
+## 📍 Main Goal - Supervisor is professional and talent in her domain than me

 <br>